Luis González (footballer, born 1999)

-Luis Ángel González Torres (born 7 November 1999) is a Venezuelan footballer who plays as a goalkeeper for Venezuelan Segunda División side Deportivo Petare.
+Luis Ángel González Torres (born 7 November 1999) is a Venezuelan footballer who plays as a goalkeeper.

 Career

 Club career

-González played his youth years at Caracas, before joining Atlético Venezuela later.
+González played at Caracas during his adolescence, before joining Atlético Venezuela later.
 He played his way up through to the first team in 2018, getting his debut in a 3-2 defeat on 27 January 2018 against Deportivo Lara at the age of 18.
 He made five appearances in the Venezuelan Primera División, before he was loaned out to Chicó de Guayana for six months to continue his development.
 He returned for the 2019 season but wasn't taken into count, before he left Atlético.

 In January 2020, González moved to Venezuelan Segunda División side Deportivo Petare.
 As of July 2021, he was still playing for the club.
+Ahead of the 2023 season, the club changed name to Deportivo Miranda.
+González left Deportivo Miranda at the end of the 2023 season.